nonabelian/leapy/README.md

 ### Why?

-Dask provides a Python distributed computing environment with a burgeoning machine learning component (compatible with Scikit-Learn's API).
+Dask provides a Python distributed computing environment with a burgeoning machine learning component, compatible with Scikit-Learn's API.
-With leapy we can serve these models in real-time.
+With leapy we can serve these pipelines in real-time!

 This means: